jan-molak/sample-ts-project/README.md

 # Features #

-This project is a sample project configuration of an NPM package that compiles for NPM as well as webpack.
+This project is a sample project configuration of an NPM package.

-This project is configured for WebStorm, it supports building, unit tests integration tests and code coverage.
+This project is configured for WebStorm, it supports building and unit tests.

 # Problem #
-Debugging the unit tests in WebStorm does not work.
+Debugging the unit tests in WebStorm works on a Mac; but it does not work on Windows.
 It does not break at the breakpoints.